 When I show up at shinny I am usually wearing my draft tournament gear, my themed socks, pant shells and jersey.
 It takes about 30 seconds to get noticed, the unis are always outrageous and inevitably someone comes up to me and the conversation goes something likes this.
 “Hey man these are awesome, where did you get them?”
-And so I go into my usual explanation, “I got them at the Draft Tournament”, the next question is “What is the Draft Tournament?”.
-How do you explain to someone who’s never had the best hockey weekend of their life, what the Draft Tournament is?!
+And so I go into my usual explanation, “I got them at a Draft Tournament”, the next question is “What is a Draft Tournament?”.
+How do you explain to someone who’s never had the best hockey weekend of their life, what the Draft Tournament is?

 he dipsies, he doodles and somehow the puck is in your net.

 At this point old draft vets reacquaint with each other over a pint or shots of Jager, but the majority of the room does not know each other, especially if this is a new tournament.
 You can easily spot the Ironman in the crowd, Jim has been to every tournament since he started going and holds the record for the most consecutive tournaments attended.

 You won’t see the Legend, the Legend does not drink and usually misses the draft party, but boy can he skate.
 If you have never played with the Legend you are unlikely to draft him, but that is usually the steal of the round.
 He does not look like a hockey player when he first walks in the dressing room on Saturday morning, but looks can be deceiving and they are in this case.
 Once the Legend goes coast to coast for the very first time you play him, all bets are off, he dipsies, he doodles and somehow the puck is in your net.
 There are the other usual suspects too, Goose, Migs, Yorkie, LA, and the list goes on.